jfcloutier/karma_system/design_notes/acting.md

 * `relevant` - the goal was found to relate to one or more experiences of the CA
 * `not_relevant` - the goal does not relate to any current experience
-* `planning` - a plan is under construction to (hopefully) achieve the goal
 * `planned` - a plan exists to (hopefully) achieve the goal
-* `executing` - the plan for the goal is being executed "all the way down" to effector actuations
 * `executed` - the plan for the goal was executed
 * `failed` - no working plan can be found or executed for the goal